smolfiddle/CompactVault/README.md

 ## How to Use

+-   **Create a Project:** Start by creating a top-level project for your archive.
-- **Projects & Collections:** Organize your files into a nested structure of projects and collections.
+-   **Build Collections:** Organize your project with nested collections.
-- **Upload Assets:** Drag and drop files and folders directly into the "Assets" panel or use the "Upload" button.
+-   **Add Assets:** Drag and drop files and folders into the "Assets" panel to permanently add them to the vault.
-- **Preview:** Select an asset to see a preview.
-Text, images, audio, and video are supported.
-- **Download:** Download individual assets, or entire collections and projects as `.zip` files.
+-   **Browse and Preview:** Select any asset to view its content.
+-   **Export:** Use the "Download" buttons to export a copy of any asset, collection, or project.